 In the first five years of Community Bank Wentworth & District, the bank gave \$87,070 to funding recipients including schools, sporting and service clubs and various community groups.
-22 years later in one single year, the Community Bank have given \$299,139.52 to similar groups through grant funding and donations.
-That's over \$3.7 million invested back into our community since 1999
+23 years later in one single year, the Community Bank has given \$185,608 to similar groups through grant funding and donations.

+That's over \$4.1 million invested back into our community since 1999.

-Community Bank Wentworth & District are dedicated to ensuring that we invest part of our profits in to making your community a better place to live, When you bank with us big things happen in your community local projects find funding, local clubs find sponsorship and local School's benefit.
+Community Bank Wentworth & District are dedicated to ensuring that we invest part of our profits in to making your community a better place to live.
+When you bank with us big things happen in your community, local projects find funding, local clubs find sponsorship and local Schools benefit.